gahr/retcl/README.md

 Switch on or off keeping results in the cache after the client has retrieven them using the `result` method.
 By default, the results cache is enabled.

+    r ?keepCache

+Query the current setting of `keepCache`.

     r +async
     r -async

 Switch on or off the asynchronous operation mode.
 By default, asynchronous operation is enabled.

+    r ?async

+Query the current setting of `async`.

     r pipeline script